Hassan-kareem/android_device_samsung_a5lte/README.md

-# Device configuration for Samsung SM-A500 Galaxy A5
+# Device configuration for Samsung Galaxy A5 (SM-A500x)

+Specifically a fork of srkndenis's for my personal use.
+I don't know anything but taking stuff, so there's probably not going to be anything unique here.
+Here I would like to send my gratitude to the other contributors to this config.

 ## Spec Sheet